div016/map-reduce/README.md

 ## Project Goals
 - Implement MapReduce architecture with task distribution and fault recovery.
 - Ensure system scalability and efficient resource management.

+## Identifying Parts
+- All logic in .c files was written by me
+- Structure for the .h files was written by someone else.